Energy at Duke University

 As Duke University continues work on its Climate Action Plan, the focus for the 2016-17 academic year was updating the energy portion of the CAP, including reviewing progress to-date, changes to assumptions that impact emissions, and consideration of new technologies, initiatives, and policies that could allow for even more aggressive on-campus reductions.

 Duke will build upon the reductions in energy emissions achieved since 2007 and aggressively pursue energy efficiency strategies in new and existing buildings, central utility improvements and renewable energy technologies where feasible.
-With or without the proposed CHP plant, Duke will continue to reduce energy-related emissions on campus with strategies such as expanding LED lighting upgrades, building HVAC optimization, chilled water system improvements, hot water conversion and renewables such as solar thermal.
+Duke will continue to reduce energy-related emissions on campus with strategies such as expanding LED lighting upgrades, building HVAC optimization, chilled water system improvements, hot water conversion and renewables such as solar thermal.